 Try adding an extra egg yolk or swapping some of the white sugar for brown when you whip up your next batch.”

 Easy, right?
-Opt for cookie recipes with butter, brown sugar, or egg yolks for a soft, heavenly bite.
+Pick cookie recipes with butter, brown sugar, or egg yolks for a soft and fluffy cookie with a heavenly bite.

 What Makes Cookies Hard?

-If you guessed that the absence of egg yolks, brown sugar, and butter in a recipe makes cookies hard and crispy crunchy, you’d be correct.
-Go, you!
+You’d be correct if you guessed that the absence of egg yolks, brown sugar, and butter in a recipe makes cookies hard and crispy crunchy.
+Go, you.

 ”A crisp cookie generally is made with solid (granulated) sugar, which tends to make it hard.
 The more granulated sugar used (with the same percentage of shortening), the harder the cookie will be to bite.
 Softness in cookies will be increased if part of the hard (granulated) sugar is replaced with a syrup.”